bilalsengul/personal-ai-integrator/README.md

 3. Submits your question
 4. Waits for and captures the responses
 5. Returns all three responses
+6. Caches responses to avoid duplicate queries
+7. Compares responses to highlight differences in length, content, and format

 ## Troubleshooting

 - If Google login fails, ensure your credentials in the `.env` file are correct
 - Google may require additional verification steps the first time you use this tool
-- If verification is required, the tool will pause for 15 seconds to allow manual verification
+- If verification is required, the tool will pause for 120 seconds to allow manual verification
-- The selectors used for interacting with web elements might break if the platforms change their UI
-- Ensure you have a stable internet connection
+- Check the screenshots directory for visual debugging information
+- If using headless mode, set `HEADLESS=false` temporarily to debug login issues
+- Review video recordings in the videos directory if `RECORD_VIDEO=true`

 ## Disclaimer